 Some people who take Zoloft may experience mood swings, agitation, panic attacks, tiredness, and other changes in behavior.
 In some cases, these changes can lead to addiction.
 If you think your loved one may be struggling with a Zoloft addiction, get help as soon as possible.

 The first step is to talk to your loved one about your concerns.
 If they are willing to listen, try to provide as much information as possible about the risks of Zoloft addiction and how to get help.

 If your loved one is unwilling or unable to seek help on their own, you may need to consider seeking professional help.
 Many treatment options are available for Zoloft addiction, and a professional can help you find the right one for your loved one.

 Zoloft addiction can feel like an impossible battle to win.
 You may feel like you’re fighting against yourself and everyone around you.

 It’s hard to recover when you don’t have the right support system in place.
 And it’s even harder when you’re struggling with mental health issues that haven’t been treated.

-If you or someone you know is struggling with Zoloft addiction, please contact Zinnia Healing for help.
+If you or someone you know is struggling with Zoloft addiction, please contact Zinnia Health for help.